huggingface/tflite-android-transformers/README.md

 ## DistilBERT for Question Answering

-The app contains a demo of the [DistilBERT](https://arxiv.org/abs/1910.01108) model fine-tuned for Question answering on the SQuAD dataset.
+The app contains a demo of the [DistilBERT](https://arxiv.org/abs/1910.01108) model (97% of BERT’s performance on GLUE) fine-tuned for Question answering on the SQuAD dataset.
 It provides 48 passages from the dataset for users to choose from.

 ![demo gif](media/distilbert_qa.gif "Demo running offline on a Samsung Galaxy S8, speed 1.5x")